 In all cases, but especially where any mistake is interpreted by officials as an attempt to mislead or deceive, it will then prove extremely difficult to apply for another visa in the future.
 This is because, even after any ban is lifted, a subsequent application is highly likely to be refused due to your adverse immigration history.

-How do you correct a UK visa application mistake?
+How to correct a mistake on a UK visa application

 If you realise that a mistake has been made on your visa application, having already submitted your application form, you will need to contact UK Visas and Immigration (UKVI).
 UKVI is the division of the Home Office responsible for making visa decisions.
 However, the way in which you address any mistake made will depend on the nature of the error in question.
 For example, if it is a simple error, such as a spelling mistake, you may be able to contact UKVI to ask for the mistake to be amended.
 In contrast, if the mistake goes to the very root of your visa application, you may need to ask UKVI to cancel your application so that you can start again and re-apply.